mozillascience/CitationCore/README.md

 ```javascript
 formatOptions.style = CitationCore.styles.apa;
 ```
+#### API Token
+A token field for GitHub OAuth.
+Required for GitHub URL's.
 ### Errors
 The callback for the `generate` function second parameters is an array of errors.
 Not all errors are created equal.
 Some errors are critical and will halt generation, however some will be a warning.
 In this case the citation genreation will complete.
 If the citationStr parameter is `null` a critical error has occured.